General questions about Managed Service for PostgreSQL

 Managed Service for PostgreSQL is available to any registered Yandex Cloud user.

-To create a database cluster in Managed Service for PostgreSQL, you must define its characteristics:
+To create a database cluster in Managed Service for PostgreSQL, you need to define its parameters:

-- Host class (performance characteristics, such as CPUs, memory, etc.).
+- Host class (performance characteristics, such as CPUs, RAM, etc.).

-- Storage size (reserved in full when you create the cluster).
+- Storage size (reserved to the full extent when you create a cluster).

 - Network your cluster will be connected to.